lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Should there be a 'log' of who makes changes to procedures and how?
 - election and ballot counting observation rules
 - exit poll rules (what collected, from whom, released when)
+- meetings and correspondence transparency around voloting infrastructure and offices and resources